 Needless to say, this being a piece of DLC / expansion, the formula remains largely unchanged from the main game.
 Some may find the familiarity of this a tad much, but I enjoyed seeing more of the Unhack universe.
 Even if it was through the eyes of a somewhat different cast and with noticeably easier missions.

-The story, which is really the core component, is told both during and in-between missions.
-Missions which are played on grid-based areas, for the most part, in classic turn-based form (as in, enemies only move when you do).
-Now, while you are able to move between any and all colored ‘slots’ on the grid, keep in mind that every last one – save for the blues – will trigger an event of sorts.
+The story, which is really the core component, is told both during and in between missions.
+These are played on grid-based areas, for the most part, in the classic turn-based form (as in, enemies only move when you do).
+Now, while you are able to move between any and all coloured ‘slots’ on the grid, keep in mind that every last one – save for the blues – will trigger an event of sorts.

 Orange (or yellow, according to the game) ones act as teleporters, instantly sending you to another pre-determined orange slot, while flags act as checkpoints, white slots disable nearby lasers (temporarily) and… then there are keys, which – naturally – lets you open unlock doors.